suggestionsbot/suggestions-bot-js/README.md

 If there is ever an error or bug or you wish to suggest something new to the bot, then you may join our Support Discord (just click [here](https://discord.gg/g7wr8xb)!).
 Follow the single super-easy step once you join and then head over to the `#support` channel if you need help, `#bug_reports` if found a bug or simply discuss and post a suggestion the same way you would submit a new suggestion as described above!

 #### Future Features
-- Add your own reactions?
 - Leave suggestions in the Support Discord

 *You can also mention the bot in place of the prefix to use commands!*
-  Read the website for more information and unlock the full usage of the bot! [https://docs.thenerdcave.us/](https://docs.thenerdcave.us/)
+  Read the website for more information and unlock the full usage of the bot! [https://suggestionsbot.com](https://suggestionsbot.com)